-Vegan Cheesecake with Almonds
+It's true!
+It's Vegan Cheesecake with Almonds!

 It can be done!
 I wasn't sure it could, because I've never seen a recipe using almonds, so I had to try.
 I'm very glad I did because it has become a new favourite for my family.

 I did find two brands that made them, but one is not available in Canada and the other is, but it's very hard to find.

 So, as an alternative, I made a crust for the vegan lemon strawberry cheesecake bites using oats, almonds, and shredded coconut, which worked out very well.

-The good thing about being able to use frozen is that you can make this recipe year-round and not only when fresh strawberries are easy to find.
+The good thing about being able to use frozen berries is that you can make this recipe year-round and not only when fresh strawberries are easy to find.

-You must use a high speed blender for this recipe…
+You must use a high speed blender for this recipe!

 You can use a food processor or a regular blender to make the vegan cheesecake crust, but a high speed blender (such as a Vitamix or Blendtec) is absolutely essential for making the cheesecake part of the recipe.
 The nuts will not break down as well as they should if you use a regular blender and the texture will be way off.

 And just how does a vegan almond cheesecake compare to a cashew cheesecake?

 The taste is sweet, tangy, and amazing.
 The strawberry flavour comes through strongly, and the lemon gives it a tangy-ness that makes it taste a little cream cheese like.

 Almonds, despite being soaked, are just a harder nut than cashews, which are softer and break down easier.
 So know that this recipe is not going to give you vegan cheesecake bites that are silky smooth like a dairy or cashew cheesecake.

-You can enjoy these straight from the freezer, you can thaw them out a bit in the fridge for a few hours, or you can leave them out on the counter to partially thaw for a little while before serving.
+After you have chilled them, they can be enjoyed straight from the freezer.
+Just thaw them out a bit in the fridge for a few hours, or you can leave them out on the counter to partially thaw for a little while before serving.

 If you like this recipe, you may also like these: